CheahWen/ALPR/README.md

 > View your model architecture in Netron to check input layer name: https://netron.app/

+> I actually have tried to convert frozen model to OM before, but get memory issue on Mind Studio.

 ## Darknet To TF, TF To Ascend OM (OCR Model)

 > OCR model is a Darknet model.